DanielLevenstein/Product_Profitability_Study/README.md

 ### Price Ratings
 - Red Line: color surcharge = \$5 with no limits on order dimensions.
 (Price1)
 - Yellow Line: color surcharge = \$5 and material loss < 1 unit (Price2)
-- Orange Line: color surcharge = \$5 and length + width == 19 (Price3)
+- Orange Line: color surcharge = \$5 and length and width add up to 19 (Price3)
-- Green Line: color surcharge = \$7 and length + width == 19 (Price4)
+- Green Line: color surcharge = \$7 and length and width add up to 19 (Price4)

 #### Observations
-- Of these 3 pricing schemes price 2, price 3, and price 4 are profitable while price 1 is not.
+- Of these three pricing schemes, prices 2, price 3, and price 4 are profitable while price 1 is not.
 - Price structure 4 has the highest profit margin.
-- Pricing structure 2 and 3 are very similar but price 3 is easier to calculate.
+- Pricing structures 2 and 3 are very similar, but price 3 is easier to calculate.

 ### Suggestions
 - Client should charge \$40 per item with a  \$5 - \$7 surcharge per additional color